-TABLE 3 SUMMARY OF MEETING OUTCOMES
+SUMMARY OF MEETING OUTCOMES

-Fiscal year ended March 31, 2013
+Fiscal year ended March 31, 2014

-Date Туре Outcomes June 21, 2012 Board of Directors Financial statements of the Authority for the year ended March 31, 2012 approved.
-Annual report for the year ended March 31, 2012 approved.
-Report on the Authority's compliance with the CFA for the year ended March 31, 2012 approved for submission to the British Columbia Ferries Commissioner.
-Form of questionnaire for directors and officers respecting related party transactions approved.
-Corporate Secretary authorized to execute the shareholder's unanimous consent resolutions pertaining to all of the business required to be transacted at the annual general meeting of BCFS.
-August 24, 2012 Board of Directors Director from the community-at-large re-appointed effective April 1, 2013 for a term ending March 31, 2016.
-Amended skills and experience profile of BCFS approved.
-Guy D. Johnson appointed a director of BCFS effective August 25, 2012 for a term ending 2016.
-August 24, 2012 Annual General Meeting Annual General Meeting open to the public held in Vancouver, British Columbia.
-December 17, 2012 Board of Directors Director from nominees of the BCFMWU re-appointed effective April 1, 2013 for a term ending March 31, 2016.
-March 21, 2013 NOTE: Board of Directors Jane L. Peverett re-appointed as Board chair.
-Jane M. Bird and John A. Horning appointed directors of BCFS effective April 1, 2013 for terms ending 2016 and 2015, respectively.
-Terms of engagement of the external auditor for fiscal 2013 approved.
-Fiscal 2014 operating budget of the Authority approved.
-Time and location of the next annual general meeting of the Authority confirmed.
+Date Туре Outcomes June 27, 2013 Board of Directors Fiscal 2013 financial statements of the Authority approved.
+Fiscal 2013 annual report of the Authority approved.
+Fiscal 2013 report on the Authority's compliance with the CFA approved for submission to the British Columbia Ferries Commissioner.
+Corporate Secretary authorized to execute the shareholder's unanimous consent resolutions pertaining to matters respecting BCFS board composition and the business required to be transacted at the annual general meeting of BCFS.
+August 23, 2013 Board of Directors No resolutions passed.
+August 23, 2013 Annual General Meeting Annual General Meeting open to the public held in Vancouver, British Columbia.
+October 1, 2013 Board of Directors No resolutions passed.
+October 18, 2013 Board of Directors No resolutions passed.
+March 27, 2014 Board of Directors Jane L. Peverett re-appointed as Board chair.
+Fiscal 2014 terms of engagement of the external auditor approved.
+Fiscal 2015 operating budget of the Authority approved.
+Time and location of the 2014 annual general meeting of the Authority confirmed.
+Amendments to the BCFS skills and experience profile approved.

-NOTE
+NOTE: